GispoCoding/assessclimateimpact/docs/visualizations.md

 - [CO2_sources](CO2_sources.qml) NOTA BENE!
 Different emission sources may vary in different situations, in this we have visualizes traffic, electricity, heating and renovation as the main sources of emissions.

+### Additional visualizations

-If you want to add visualization for the population grids, you can use this file:
+If you want to add visualization for the population grids, you can join the population information to the grid, you can use this file (population field is called 'v_yht'):

 - [Population](Population.qml)

+### Example

 [Examples](CO2_visualisoinnit.pdf) of possible end results.

-### SLD for GeoServer
+## SLD for GeoServer

 [SLD's](visualizations_SLD) have been also created, they can be used e.g. with GeoServer.